ManoloRemiddi/ResonantOS-Open-Toolkit/README.md

 This toolkit contains the "schematics" of our approach.

-### What's Inside This Toolkit?

-This repository contains the core architectural documents for the ResonantOS, including:

-* **The Resonant Architecture Toolkit (Whitepaper):** The foundational whitepaper detailing the principles and components of the system.
-* **/System_Prompt_Templates:** A collection of starter prompts for building your own Resonant Partner.
-* **/Core_Protocols:** Key protocols for ensuring system integrity, from memory management to ethical reasoning.

 ### Getting Started

 1. Begin by reading **"ResonantOS Open Toolkit (v1.2).pdf"** to understand the complete vision.